 If you have any questions, please reach out to our support team.

 Businesses who have a Communications product and who use Recurly for subscription management are good candidates for our Avalara for Communications integration.
 However, depending on what you are selling, it could be that you are better suited to use sales and use tax software.
 For more information on whether or not your business could benefit, please contact our sales team.

 Recurly integrates with AFC through Recurly's and Avalara's publicly available APIs, and adds sales tax, communications taxes, and communications surcharges as invoices are created in Recurly.
 Each product you set up or purchase that you initiate through Recurly requires a transaction and service type, which correspond to tax surcharge rates enabled for your jurisdictions in AFC.
 The customer's address in Recurly helps AFC to determine the amounts to apply to each invoice.

 It heavily depends on the jurisdiction.
 Most jurisdictions will apply simple sales and use tax.
 But for complex jurisdictions and services which apply multiple taxes and surcharges, we will display these on the invoice in a detailed format so that both you and the merchant can understand what is being billed.
 An example invoice is below:

-- Confirm your Site Settings company address is filled out and correct.
+- Confirm your Business Entity company address is filled out and correct.